AnthonyDeschenes/PlaningItByEarDataset/README.md

 # PlaningItByEarDataset
 This project present the dataset used in our article Planing it by ear: Convolutional neural networks for acoustic anomaly detection in industrial wood planers submitted to ICASSP 2025.
+Note that in the article no seeds were set, so the results might be different from the published results.
+To ensure better reproducibility we set the seeds in this repository.

 # Installation
 - Simply clone the project and install the package in the requirements.txt.
 The experiments where conducted with python 3.10.